GAS: Generative Avatar Synthesis from a Single Image: D Additional results

-We provide a complete quantitative ablation study on the geometry and appearance cue, as shown in Table \ref{tab:geo_appear_ablation}.
-We use THuman \cite{tao2021function4d} to evaluate the multi-view synthesis and MVHumanNet \cite{xiong2024mvhumannet} to evaluate the novel view animation performance.

-\subsection{D.4 Ablation on merging novel view \& pose tasks}
+\subsection{D.2 Ablation on merging novel view \& pose tasks}

-We provide ablation analysis on merging both novel view and novel pose tasks into one model.
-From the static novel view synthesis perspective, the unified framework allow us to train on the abundant internet videos - which leads to the improved generalizability, as shown in Figure \ref{fig:ablation_generalization}.
+We provide quantitative ablation analysis on merging both novel view and novel pose tasks into one model.
+From the static novel view synthesis perspective, the unified framework allow us to train on the abundant internet videos - which leads to the improved generalization, as shown in the main paper.
 It does not hurt the in-domain dataset performance according to Table \ref{tab:merge_thuman_2k2k}.

 From the pose animation perspective, training on additional 3D datasets can improve the quality when we animate the avatar from a novel view, as shown in Table \ref{tab:ablation_quantitative_merging}.